GoogleCloudPlatform/ai-on-gke/benchmarks/benchmark/tools/latency-profile/README.md

 You will set the `lantency_profile_kubernetes_service_account` in your `terraform.tfvars` to the kubernetes service account name.

-### Step 5: create artifact repository for automated Locust docker build
+### Step 5: create artifact repository for automated Latency Profile Generator docker build

 The latency profile generator rebuilds the docker file on each terraform apply.
 The containers will be pushed to the given `artifact_registry`.
 This artifact